LeeAdcock/edgeable/README.md

 The `GraphDatabase(filename="graph.db")` constructor is used to create a graph database instance.
 It optionally takes a filename to use when saving or loading the database to the file system.

 ##### Persistance
-- `set_filename(filename)` - As an alternative to setting in the constructor, the persistance file can be modified through this setter method.
 - `load()` - Load the database from the file system.
 - `save()` - Save the database to the file system.